Glucokinase: Kinetics

-The kinetic relationship with the other substrate, MgATP, can be described by classical Michaelis-Menten kinetics, with an affinity at about 0.3–0.4 mmol/L, well below a typical intracellular concentration of 2.5 mmol/L. The fact that there is nearly always an excess of ATP available implies that ATP concentration rarely influences glucokinase activity.
+The kinetic relationship with the other substrate, MgATP, can be described by classical Michaelis-Menten kinetics, with an affinity at about 0.3–0.4 mM, well below a typical intracellular concentration of 2.5 mM.
+The fact that there is nearly always an excess of ATP available implies that ATP concentration rarely influences glucokinase activity.

-The maximum specific activity (kcat, also known as the turnover rate) of glucokinase when saturated with both substrates is 62/s.
+The maximum specific activity (kcat) of glucokinase when saturated with both substrates is 62/s.

 The pH optimum of human glucokinase was identified only recently and is surprisingly high, at pH 8.5–8.7.

 A "minimal mathematical model" has been devised based on the above kinetic information to predict the beta cell glucose phosphorylation rate (BGPR) of normal ("wild type") glucokinase and the known mutations.
-The BGPR for wild type glucokinase is about 28% at a glucose concentration of 5 mmol/L, indicating that the enzyme is running at 28% of capacity at the usual threshold glucose for triggering insulin release.
+The BGPR for wild type glucokinase is about 28% at a glucose concentration of 5 mM, indicating that the enzyme is running at 28% of capacity at the usual threshold glucose for triggering insulin release.